AlexZ0729/speech/README.md

 # speech

-Speech is an open-source package to build end-to-end models for automatic speech recognition.
+[Test] Speech is an open-source package to build end-to-end models for automatic speech recognition.
 Sequence-to-sequence models with attention, Connectionist Temporal Classification and the RNN Sequence Transducer are currently supported.